 China’s Second Free Trade Zone will Open Next Week.
 Below is the text of an interview with Paul Kossof, an Associate at the Beijing office of TransAsia Lawyers, about this new development.

-John Grimley: There has been substantial interest from foreign investors and companies in Shanghai’s free trade zone, which appears to not only offer procedural and economic incentives, but also allows foreign investors to participate in otherwise restricted industries.
+John Grimley: There has been substantial interest from foreign investors and companies in Shanghai’s free trade zone.
+Which appears to not only offer procedural and economic incentives but also allow foreign investors to participate in otherwise restricted industries.
 Do you expect that the Guangdong free trade zone will follow this trend?

 Paul Kossof: The Guangdong FTZ is actually one of three FTZs approved by the State Council in December 2014 – the other two are in Tianjin and Fujian.
-The State Council explicitly provided that these three FTZs will be modeled on the SFTZ.
-Additionally, the Measures for the Administration of the China (Guangdong) Pilot Free Trade Zone, which are still under examination and not available in English, reflect the policy considerations I have seen in SFTZ regulations.
-As such, I believe that the Guangdong FTZ will offer similar economic and procedural benefits, as well as opportunities otherwise unavailable for foreign investors through a “negative list”.
+The State Council explicitly provided that these three FTZs will be modelled on the SFTZ.
+Additionally, the Measures for the Administration of China (Guangdong) Pilot Free Trade Zone, which are still under examination and not available in English, reflect the policy considerations I have seen in SFTZ regulations.
+As such, I believe that the Guangdong FTZ will offer similar economic and procedural benefits.
+As well as opportunities otherwise unavailable for foreign investors through a “negative list”.

 John Grimley: What do you mean by negative list?

-Paul Kossof: The Chinese free trade zone model incorporates the concept of a “negative list”, which lists industries that foreign entities cannot participate in.
-The loose presumption is that anything not on the list is otherwise allowed.
-In comparison, the rest of Mainland China uses a catalogue of industries that foreign investors are either allowed to, restricted from or banned from participating in.
-In fact, the new catalogue comes out next month, leading to substantial questions about how to navigate the relationship between the new catalogue and these negative lists.
+Paul Kossof: The Chinese free trade zone model incorporates the concept of a “negative list”, which lists industries that foreign entities cannot participate.
+One can presume loosely that anything not on the list is allowed.
+The rest of Mainland China uses a catalogue of industries that either allow, restrict or ban foreign investors from participating in them, in comparison.
+In fact, the new catalogue comes out next month, leading to substantial questions about how to navigate.
+The relationship between the new catalogue and these negative lists.

 John Grimley: I am also aware that China’s Foreign Investment Law is undergoing revisions.
 How will this affect Guangdong’s free trade zone and the others in China?